(Top photo was in fact a screen shot of the second photo. — Second =

 Without draw the line on the cloth, stitching was made direct on the

 cloth while deciding the shape. = I think, the result wasn’t too bad.

-(but I wouldn’t say the stitch work was perfect).
+(but I wouldn’t say the stitch work was anything near to perfect).

 You might say, what an effort, and a waste of the time, just for fun ? !